holadepo/docs/astro/hosted-data-plane.md

 The setup process assumes that you've already provided Astronomer support with the following information:

 - Your preferred cloud provider.
-The supported options are: Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
+The supported options are: Amazon Web Services (AWS) and Google Cloud Platform (GCP).
 - Your preferred cluster installation region.
-See the supported region lists for [AWS](resource-reference-aws.md#aws-region), [Azure](resource-reference-azure.md#supported-regions), and [GCP](resource-reference-gcp.md#gcp-region).
+See the supported region lists for [AWS](resource-reference-aws.md#aws-region) and [GCP](resource-reference-gcp.md#gcp-region).
 - Optional.
 Your preferred worker instance type for your first cluster.
-See [AWS cluster configurations](resource-reference-aws.md#worker-node-types), [Azure cluster configurations](resource-reference-azure#worker-node-pools), and [GCP cluster configurations](resource-reference-gcp.md#worker-node-pools).
+See [AWS cluster configurations](resource-reference-aws.md#worker-node-types) and [GCP cluster configurations](resource-reference-gcp.md#worker-node-pools).
 - Optional.
-Your VPC peering requirements for [AWS](install-aws#vpc-peering-prerequisites-optional) and [GCP](install-gcp#vpc-peering-prerequisites-optional), or your VNet peering requirements for [Azure](install-azure#vnet-peering-prerequisites-optional).
+Your VPC peering requirements for [AWS](install-aws#vpc-peering-prerequisites-optional) and [GCP](install-gcp#vpc-peering-prerequisites-optional).
 - The email address of your first Astro user.

 If you haven't provided this information to Astronomer support, contact your Astronomer representative.